baharehhj/osqp-solver/README.md

 # osqp-solver
-a code to test osqp-eigen
+a code to use osqp for solving qp problem

 # 0 < identity matrix*x < +infinity
 # -infinity < Ac*x < dc